Chorzów: City name

-From 12th century to World War I

 Village of Chorzów

 In the 12th century, the castellany of Bytom, including the Chorzów area, belonged to the Seniorate Province (Kraków Duchy) of Poland.
 In 1179 it was awarded by Duke Casimir the Just to the Duke of Opole, and since that time the history of Chorzów has been connected to the history of Upper Silesia (Duchy of Opole).

 The oldest part of the city, the village of Chorzów, today called Chorzów Stary, belonged since 1257 to the Equestrian Order of the Holy Sepulchre of Jerusalem.
 Already at that time silver and lead ores were mined nearby, later also the ores of iron.
 There is more documentation for 16th century developments.

 From 1327, the Upper Silesian duchies were ruled by the dukes of the Piast dynasty and were subject to Bohemian overlordship.
 The Crown of Bohemia elected Polish-Lithuanian Jagiellons kings from 1471 and Austrian Habsburgs kings after 1526.
 In 1742, the area was conquered by the Prussian Hohenzollerns in Silesian Wars, setting the stage for the Prussian industrial might.
 The Prussian and then German period lasted for about 180 years and overlapped with the time of rapid industrialization.

-Royal iron works, coal mines and chemistry
+Industrial revolution

 With the discovery of bituminous coal deposits at the end of the 18th century by the Polish local priest Ludwik Bojarski, new industrial sectors developed in the Chorzów area.
-In the years 1791–1797 the Prussian state-owned Royal Coal Mine was constructed (Kopalnia Król, Königsgrube, later renamed several times with the changing political winds).
-In 1799, first pig iron was made in the Royal Iron Works (Królewska Huta, Königshütte).
+In the years 1791–1797, the Prussian state-owned Royal Coal Mine was constructed (Kopalnia Król, Königsgrube, later renamed several times with the changing political winds).
+In 1799, the first pig iron was made in the Royal Iron Works (Królewska Huta, Königshütte).
 At the time, it was a pioneering industrial establishment of its kind in continental Europe.
-In 1819 the ironworks consisted of 4 blast furnaces, producing 1,400 tons of pig-iron.
-In the 1800s the modern Lidognia Zinc Works was added in the area.
-In 1871 the ironworks were taken over by the holding called Vereingte Königs- und Laurahütte AG für Bergbau und Hüttenbetrieb, which added a steel mill, rail mill and workshops.
-In the vicinity of the Royal Coal Mine, Countess Laura Coal Mine was opened in 1870, and by 1913–1914 coal production increased to 1 million tons a year.
-In 1898, a thermal power plant was commissioned which was, until the 1930s, the biggest electricity producer in Poland with a power of 100 MW (electrical).
-Today, it operates as "ELCHO".
-In 1915, nitrogen chemical works (Oberschlesische Stickstoffwerke) were built nearby to produce fertilizers and explosives by newly invented processes: from the air, water and coal (see Haber-Bosch process).
-Today, it operates as "Zakłady Azotowe SA".
+In 1819, the ironworks consisted of four blast furnaces, producing 1,400 tons of pig-iron.
+In the 1800s, the modern Lidognia Zinc Works was added in the area.